Ivi logo mobile

 9) I want to import a vehicle for track use only in California, what is the process?

 A - Vehicles over 25 years old are NHTSA exempt for import to the US.
 Vehicles over 21 years old in original configuration are EPA exempt for import to the US.
-Racing cars fall under different requirements for importation.
-There are no specific regulations for track use only, however California does identify racing vehicles as - "racing vehicle" means a motor vehicle of a type used exclusively in a contest of speed or in a competitive trial of speed which is not intended for use on the highways." http://toprankjdm.com/California
+Racing cars can fall under different requirements for importation, but there is no general “track-only” registration category for normal street cars in California.

 10) Is my imported car legal?